 Linsey and Caleb’s Favorite Wedding Detail:

 “In trying to be respectful of two cultures steeped in traditions and rituals, we forged brand new traditions that our blended family continues today.
 We were able to sing in both our native languages and wear our traditional clothing.
 We had the best of Indian and American food, and open up barriers that might have prevented our union decades prior.
 It was a unique opportunity for the families to learn about each other and invite the other into their circle of loved ones.”

-Other Local Vendors: Bridal Boutique, Tressie + Chad for Two Pair Photography, Clay Pit, _4, Good Seed Floral, LUX Beauty & Bridal, Ms Painted Lady, Jen Krause Paper Co., Intelligent Lighting Design, Pastor Jack Gill, Joshua and Parisa
+Other Local Vendors: Bridal Boutique, Feathers and Frosting, Two Pair Photography, Clay Pit, _4, Good Seed Floral, LUX Beauty & Bridal, Ms Painted Lady, Jen Krause Paper Co., Intelligent Lighting Design, Pastor Jack Gill, Joshua and Parisa